Mirza Mughal: Capture

 By the middle of September 1857, the disorganized rebellion had run its course as far as the city of Delhi was concerned.
 British forces had reclaimed control of the areas surrounding Delhi and were massed on the ridge overlooking the city for a final assault on the city, which was being rapidly abandoned by its citizens, who fled mainly to their villages in the countryside.
 As the British took control of the city, Emperor Bahadur Shah II (aged 82) left the Red Fort and took refuge in Humayun’s Tomb, which at that time lay outside Delhi.
-With him were Mirza Mughal and two other princes (another son, Mirza Khizr Sultan, and a grandson, Mirza Abu Bakr).
+With him were Mirza Mughal and two other princes (Mirza Khizr, and a grandson, Mirza Abu Bakr).
 Their whereabouts was reported by spies to Major Hodson, who sent them a message saying that the party had no hope of escape and should surrender.
 They refused to surrender.

 The next morning, Hodson went to the tomb with one hundred Indian sowars (cavalrymen) and demanded the unconditional surrender of the Emperor and princes.
 The situation became known to people of nearby villages, and a substantial crowd gathered, many of whom were equipped with whatever arms (farm-knives, sickles and axes) they normally kept.
 Resistance at this point was never the plan of the Emperor, who had come to the tomb of his illustrious forebear to pray and grieve, and perhaps in the hope that the sanctity of the tomb would provide a sanctuary for himself and his surviving family.
 Hodson sent two Indian aides (Rajab Ali and Ilahe Bakhsh) into the garden tomb to negotiate with the Emperor.
 Bahadur Shah sent a response to Hodson offering the surrender of his immediate party on condition that his life would be spared.
 Hodson explicitly agreed to this.

 Agreement being reached, the Emperor, trusting to the word of Hodson as a British officer, emerged from the tomb and exchanged greetings in person with Hodson.
 Finding the old man extremely frail with exertion, Hodson told the Emperor to rest under a shady tree and accept refreshments.
 The Emperor was then sent back to Delhi, carried in a palanquin with an escort of Sikh sowars from Hodson's Horse.
 Meanwhile, the remaining ninety troopers collected the arms of the motley crowd of villagers, jihadis and courtiers, who surrendered their weaponry without dissent at the bidding of their Emperor.